 Best $500 PC Build for Gaming

-For a motherboard, any budget B550 board should do, but we’ve chosen the ASRock B550M, because of its relatively affordable price, more so than any feature.
-To milk the maximum performance out of our integrated GPU, which relies on system RAM, we need relatively-fast, but inexpensive RAM so we’re going with G.Skill's 16GB (8x2) Ripjaws, the least expensive DDR4-3200 kit we could find from a reputable brand.
+For the motherboard, any budget B550 board should do, but we’ve chosen the ASRock B550M Pro 4 because of its relatively affordable price more than any of its features.
+To milk the maximum performance out of our integrated GPU, which relies on system RAM, we need relatively-fast, but inexpensive RAM so we’re going with a Corsair Vengeance 16GB (8x2) kit.
+It's a decently priced DDR4-3200 kit from a reputable brand.
 We can only afford 500GB of SSD storage, so we’ve chosen the reliable WD Blue SN550 as our boot drive.

 Best $800 PC Build for Gaming and Productivity

-For the best $800 PC build for gaming and productivity, we chose Intel's Core i5-11400.
+For the best $800 PC build for gaming and productivity, we chose Intel's Core i5-11400F (we're saving a few bucks here by ditching the integrated graphics).
 For less than $200, this CPU offers 6 cores and 12 threads with a maximum boost clock of 4.4 GHz and a competent cooler in the box.

 We picked the WD Blue SN550 SSD again, but jumped up to 1TB capacity, which provides plenty of room for games and media files while offering sequential read and write speeds of 2,400 and 1,750 MBps, respectively.